Insurance in the United States: Insurance groups

 All major insurance groups in the U.S. that transact insurance in California maintain a publicly accessible list on their Web sites of the actual insurer entities within the group, as required by California Insurance Code Section 702.

 The advantage of the insurance group system is that a group has increased survivability over the long run than a single insurance company.
 If any one company in the group is hit with too many claims and fails, the company can be quietly placed into "runoff" (in which it continues to exist only to process legacy claims and no longer writes new coverage) but the rest of the group continues to operate.
 This phenomenon is common enough that some groups have split off their legacy liabilities for so-called "long-tail" claims into stand-alone runoff companies, to be managed by outside specialist firms who do nothing but runoff business.
-In turn, this frees up an insurance group's employees to focus on operating its currently profitable subsidiaries.
+Such a "good insurer/bad insurer" strategy has a variety of consequences for both insurers and insureds.
+On the one hand, it frees up an insurance group's employees to focus on operating its currently profitable subsidiaries.
+On the other hand, claimants attempting to recover from runoff companies face significant pressure to settle because such companies have no revenue streams from newly written policies and pushing too hard may simply force them into insolvency.

 By way of contrast, when small insurers fail, they tend to do so in a rather wild and spectacular fashion, as was often the case during the economic cycles of the 1970s and 1980s.
 Sometimes the result may be a state-supervised takeover by which a state agency may have to assume part of their residual liabilities.